 Introduction to Feature Article Writing: Feature articles defined.
+You are not the story.
+Facts and fairness.
+Journalism today.
 Types of features.
-Timeliness.
+Ideas.
 Angles.
-How to find ideas.
-Targeting an audience.
-Tips on becoming a journalist.

 Note: Content may vary among individual classes.